Tammy Murphy: First Lady of New Jersey (2018–2026)

-Although she does not receive a salary or hold an official title, Tammy Murphy has acted on a policy portfolio in an unelected capacity.
+Although she did not receive a salary or hold an official title, Tammy Murphy had acted on a policy portfolio in an unelected capacity.
 The governor made Murphy the first spouse of a New Jersey Governor to give her own speech at the inauguration.
 Governor Murphy additionally gave her an office, down the hall from his.
 Notwithstanding the lack of an official role for first spouse in New Jersey, Governor Murphy has listed his wife on the Office of the Governor's official government website as a member of his administration.
-The governor has also directed at least one member of his staff to report to Murphy as her chief of staff.
+The governor had also directed at least one member of his staff to report to Murphy as her chief of staff.
 NJ.com reported that Tammy Murphy "held a central role" in Governor Murphy's administration, citing anonymous state lawmakers and other political figures who have worked directly with the governor's office.

 Climate advocacy

 In 2021, during her husband's gubernatorial term, Murphy was appointed Honorary Chair of the New Jersey Council on the Green Economy.
 Murphy was influential in global warming/climate change becoming part of school curriculum in New Jersey, making it the first and only state to do so.